Angular momentum flux of twisted light in paraxial and nonparaxial regimes: Introduction

 Experimental demonstrations have confirmed that electromagnetic waves can transfer not only linear momentum but also angular momentum to matter.
 At the microscopic scale, absorbing microparticles placed in focused laser beams were observed to undergo rotational motion determined by the handedness of the twisted light \cite{arita}.
 At the macroscopic scale, a suspended quarter-wave plate in vacuum was shown to rotate under the action of circularly polarized light \cite{beth}.
 These experiments provided direct evidence of angular momentum transfer from light to matter.
 Owing to these fundamental demonstrations and the associated control capabilities, twisted light has remained an active area of research, with applications ranging from optical manipulation and trapping of micro-objects to broader photonic and technological contexts \cite{soifer}.

-Despite extensive theoretical and experimental efforts, a general theoretical expression for the total angular momentum transmitted by a Bessel beam to a finite absorbing disk, accounting for arbitrary polarization states and an arbitrary degree of paraxiality, is still lacking.
-In this work, we address this gap by developing a unified theoretical framework for describing the transfer of angular momentum from a twisted electromagnetic Bessel wave to a fully absorbing disk of finite radius.
-We derive exact expressions for the orbital angular momentum density and for the total angular momentum transmitted to the disk, valid in both paraxial and nonparaxial regimes.
-On this basis, we identify several distinct and experimentally relevant regimes that arise when varying the beam parameters, including wavelength, polarization, and cone angle.
-We further discuss how these regimes may be accessed experimentally and how the corresponding angular momentum transfer can be controlled and measured.
-All calculations are performed within the SI system of units.
+Despite extensive theoretical and experimental efforts, a closed-form expression for the intercepted $z$-directed angular momentum flux of a Bessel beam on a finite absorbing disk, valid for arbitrary polarization states and arbitrary paraxiality, is still lacking.
+In this work, we address this problem within an ideal perfectly absorbing thin-disk model.
+More precisely, we derive exact expressions for the total angular momentum density of a twisted electromagnetic Bessel wave and for the corresponding intercepted angular momentum flux, which in the ideal absorber model is identified with the mechanical torque exerted on the disk.
+We emphasize that the present work does not attempt a microscopic description of light-matter transfer.
+In general, such a description requires an explicit material-response model and may involve induced currents, polarization, reflection, scattering, and partial absorption; see, e.g., Refs.~\cite{Babiker, Maslov}.
+Within the idealized macroscopic model considered here, we analyze several distinct regimes that arise when varying the beam wavelength, polarization, and cone angle.
+We further discuss how these regimes may be accessed in principle and how the corresponding intercepted angular momentum flux can be controlled.
+All calculations are performed in SI units, and whenever plotted quantities depend on the omitted field amplitude they are shown in a normalized form.

+The present work builds on earlier results for angular momentum in paraxial and nonparaxial structured beams, including field-based treatments of Bessel and related modes~\cite{allen,nonparaxialAllen,volke,litvin,dudley}, and extends them to the finite-size interception problem considered here.
+Specifically, we derive explicit helicity-resolved expressions for electromagnetic Bessel waves in the representation adopted here and use them to obtain a closed-form expression for the intercepted $z$-directed total angular momentum flux on a finite disk for arbitrary helicity and arbitrary paraxiality within the ideal absorber model.
+We further develop a systematic asymptotic comparison of the paraxial and strongly nonparaxial regimes.
+Based on the derived formulas, we propose several potential applications in both the paraxial and nonparaxial regimes.
+We show that varying the degree of paraxiality allows one to control the beam wavelength and the characteristic size of objects for which the proposed effects can be observed.